Has mindfulness transformed your life in a positive way and are you looking for ways to deepen the practice and pass it on to others?

 The price includes the following:

-- Participation in the two training blocks.
+- Participation in the 3 training modules

 - Structured review of your writing assignment and other tasks.

 - Residential formula for module 1 at the Maison du Chemin des Roches in Dongelberg, including: